TritonDataCenter/sdcadm/docs/update.md

 are installed in your Triton deployment, you'll need to download their images and update them separately:

-    sdcadm experimental update cmon-agent --just-images    # if cmon is installed sdcadm experimental update dockerlogger --just-images    # if docker is installed
+    sdcadm experimental update dockerlogger --just-images    # if docker is installed

 If you choose not to pre-download the images to be used for the update, the